Biden is getting a new chief of staff. Jeff Zients will replace Ron Klain

 Zients will manage the White House as Biden weighs whether to make good on his intention to seek a second term in office, and as the White House prepares to face a series of congressional investigations on issues ranging from the business dealings and personal problems of Biden's son Hunter, to the migrant crisis at the southern U.S. border.

-Biden's pick of Zients, first reported by The Washington Post, was confirmed by a source familiar with the decision who spoke on condition of anonymity because the White House has not yet commented on the upcoming departure of Klain.
+Biden's pick of Zients, first reported by The Washington Post, was confirmed by two sources familiar with the decision who spoke on condition of anonymity because the White House has not yet commented on the upcoming departure of Klain.
 The exact date for the transition is not clear.

-Zients led Biden's COVID-19 response until April, overseeing the push to get Americans vaccinated, respond to new variants, distribute tests and masks and make treatments available.
+Zients, an early hire on Biden's transition team, developed the strategy unveiled on Inauguration Day to get Americans vaccinated for COVID-19.
+He led the response until April 2022, and has close ties to Biden's other top advisers and cabinet members.

 Klain helped Biden notch his big legislative wins

-Under Klain — a powerful, behind-the-scenes manager who helped protect and promote the president's agenda — the White House notched some significant legislative wins.
+Zients will be charged with making sure the White House implements several sprawling pieces of legislation — the pieces of Biden's agenda that Klain, a powerful, behind-the-scenes manager, helped usher through Congress.

-Klain worked closely with lawmakers to get sweeping spending bills for COVID aid, infrastructure, semiconductor manufacturing and climate incentives through Congress — and helped Democrats defy the odds and maintain control of the Senate in the midterm elections.
+Klain worked closely with Democrats to get sweeping spending bills for COVID aid, infrastructure, semiconductor manufacturing and climate incentives through Congress — and helped the party defy the odds and maintain control of the Senate in the midterm elections.

 His victories came despite the president's own stubbornly low approval ratings.
 Klain's leadership was sometimes second-guessed, particularly after the tumultuous withdrawal from Afghanistan, and amid persistently high inflation.